What Is Net Working Capital? How to Calculate and Formula

 This formula takes everything into account for a clear, general overview.

-If the company wants to analyze only the free cash flow or operating assets instead of the company’s total assets, the formula would be:
+If the company wants to analyze only the free cash flow or operating assets instead of the company’s total assets, the formula for net operating working capital would be:

-Short-Term Assets (except cash) – Short-Term Liabilities (Excluding Debt) = Net Working Capital
+Short-Term Assets (Except Cash) – Short-Term Liabilities (Excluding Debt) = Net Operating Working Capital

-Most businesses use the first formula in general practice, but knowing how to alter the formulas slightly to look at a business’s liquidity from different angles can be helpful, too.
+Most businesses use the standard net working capital formula in general practice, but knowing how to alter the formulas based on what measures you’re analyzing can be helpful, too.
 A couple more examples of this are the net working capital requirement and net working capital ratio.

 A near cousin to net working capital is the organization’s net working capital requirement.